Anne Applebaum Director of the Transitions Forum

 Francesco Farruggia is a Senior Developer.
 He is responsible for implementing the Institute’s technical development and software needs, including its websites.
 He started his career developing solutions for the public sector (mainly educational) and has worked for private and public sector customers including the Department for Education in Italy.
 In the UK he has developed technical solutions for large-scale organisations including Talk Talk, Wella, McLaren and Great Ormond Street Hospital.
 Before joining the Institute, Francesco worked as Software Architect for one of the biggest media streaming companies in the UK.
 He has a degree in electronic engineering and almost 20 years’ experience in software architecture development.

-Holly Bigham Communications Manager
+Holly Bigham Communications and Digital Content Manager

-Holly Bigham is the Communications Manager in the communications team.
+Holly Bigham is the Communications and Digital Content Manager in the communications team.
 She manages the Legatum Institute's digital communications, including online, newsletters and social media as part of the Institute's overall communications strategy and activities.
 Holly has a background in communications and marketing and previously worked for the UK government’s public health website.
 Prior to that she worked in the public affairs department of a large membership-based organisation in Adelaide, Australia.
 She has a certificate in Business Administration, specialising in marketing.

 Lucia Tichá CRM Project Officer